 The COVID-19 pandemic is far from over.
 Despite the rapid development of vaccines, it is not possible, for various reasons, to give everyone lasting protection through vaccination quickly enough.
 But so far, there are hardly any effective drugs for patients severely affected by COVID-19.
 Therapy is mainly limited to the administration of steroid drugs to control the immune reaction and artificial respiration.

-"In the NECESSITY project, we bring together expertise from different fields," says Feiler, who is also coordinating the project.
-"Together we have planned a very efficient interdisciplinary workflow to identify antiviral substances that can be used as effective drugs against COVID-19 as quickly as possible."
+"In the NECESSITY project, we bring together expertise from different fields," says Feiler.
+"Together, we have planned a very efficient interdisciplinary workflow to identify antiviral substances that can be used as effective drugs against COVID-19 and beyond as quickly as possible."

-The project is funded by the German Research Foundation and the corresponding funding organisations in Austria and the Czech Republic for 36 months with a total of almost 800,000 euros.
+The project is funded by the German Research Foundation and the corresponding funding organizations in Austria and the Czech Republic for 36 months with almost 800,000 Euros.